torrentkino/torrentkino/README.md

   * `-b` *port*:
 	Announce this port together with your hostname.
 (Default: "8080")

-  * `-c`
-    When active the port in a lookup response must match your own announced port (*-b*).
-Otherwise the response does not enter the cache.
-When you expect all your services to run on port 8080, you can safely ignore answers with different ports in their reply.

   * `-n` *node id string*:
     By default a random node id gets computed on every startup.
 For testing purposes it may be useful to keep the same node id all the time.
 The above